-The Lotus Cup UK Speed Championship operates similar technical rules to Lotus Cup Europe, with two separate championships for normally-aspirated Production cars and faster SuperSport cars.
-Drivers can easily graduate to racing once they are comfortable with their performance and ready to take the next step.
+The Lotus Cup UK Speed Championship operates similar technical rules to the FIA approved Lotus Cup Europe race series.
+There will be three separate championships in 2022, one for normally-aspirated Production cars, one for forced induction Production cars and one for faster SuperSport cars.
+Drivers can easily graduate to racing if they want once, they are comfortable with their performance and ready to take the next step.

-Each of the 2017 championship’s rounds has been selected for their suitability for all levels of experience and types of car, with a variety of venues ranging from sprint circuits, airfields and race tracks.
-These will include Brands Hatch, Snetterton and Cadwell Park race circuits where drivers will compete on the same bill as wheel to wheel race championships.
-There will also be a visit to the Lotus test track at Hethel as well as a return to Silverstone for MG Live and the classic sprint circuit of Curborough.
-The championship makes return visits to both Blyton Park and MIRA as well as its first ever visit to Rockingham.
-At each round competitors will get the opportunity to walk the course, before commencing with practice runs to learn the course.
-They will then have two or three chances to post their fastest time.
-Their best time from these two or three runs will be classified in the final results.
+Each of the 2022 championship’s rounds has been selected for their suitability for all levels of experience and types of car, with a variety of venues around the UK.
+These will include Donington Park, Goodwood, Snetterton, Lydden Hill and Cadwell Park race circuits where drivers will sometimes compete on the same bill as wheel to wheel race championships.
+There will also be a visit to the Lotus test track at Hethel as well as a return to the classic sprint circuits of Curborough & Debden.

 Lotus Cup UK Speed Championship is designed to be fun and sociable, creating an environment where Lotus owners can meet up whilst taking part in grass roots motor sport.